MarteXcoin-documentation/Documentation/introduction/information.rst

   attacker’s hashed transaction block.

 Address
-  A Dash address is used to :ref:`Send/Receive a Payment
+  A MarteX address is used to `
-  <dashcore-send-receive>` on the Dash network.
+    <>`_ on the MarteX network.
 It contains a string of
   alphanumeric characters, but can also be represented as a scannable QR code.
-A Dash address is also the public key in the pair of keys used by Dash holders to digitally sign transactions (see Public key).
+A MarteX address is also the public key in the pair of keys used by MarteX holders to digitally sign transactions (see Public key).

 Algorithm
   In mathematics and computer science, an `algorithm